Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Scenes/Animate3DSymbols/README.md

 Animation Controls (Top Left Corner):
  - Select a mission -- selects a location with a route for the plane to fly
+ - Play/Pause -- toggles playing and stopping the animation
+ - Fixed/Follow -- toggles the camera's free cam mode and follow
  - Mission progress -- shows how far along the route the plane is.
 Slide to change keyframe in animation
- - Play -- toggles playing and stopping the animation
- - Toggle -- toggles the camera's follow mode and free cam mode

 Camera Controls (Top Right Corner):
  - Camare zoom -- distance between camera and plane